MichalisTatas/Multithreaded-Client-Server/README.txt

 if it is the client create thread to do the query stuff yeah

 buffersize isnt needed anymore so probably i can read write the whole thing at once?

 master:
-	-refactored completely i think kids gets new data  ready to sent statistics to server
+	- refactored completely i think kids gets new data  ready to sent statistics to server
 	- have to find a way so that every workere must have unique port to seent to server so that server camn talk back for queriesa